Molly's Family and Friends

 - Nasal Trauma: He has a bandage on his nose, and it's implied he injured it in one of his many car crashes.

-- Never Live It Down: In-Universe.
-He earned his name because he crashed Ben's car 4 separate times.
+- Once Done, Never Forgotten: He earned his name because he crashed Ben's car 4 separate times.

 - In episode 5, it's revealed that he's crashed so many times that Percy's reaction to him crashing for the fifth time in a month is to note that someone else owes her a dollar.